-On our Green Edventures Uganda Safari, one of the highlights is participating in rhino trekking at the Ziwa Rhino Ranch and Sanctuary.
+On our Uganda Safari Mountain Gorilla Trekking Women’s Travel Group Tour one of the highlights is participating in rhino trekking at the Ziwa Rhino Ranch and Sanctuary.
 It is a project run by the Uganda Rhino Fund in an effort to re-introduce rhinoceros into the wild in Uganda, at the Murchison Falls National Park.
 For our participants, it is the first time to get out of the safari vehicle to step into the African Bush.
 This walk is could be a scene right out of the movie Jurassic Park in search of modern-day giants.

 The sanctuary is over 20,000 acres.
 The rhinos are free to roam the sanctuary.
 When we arrive at the property, we will drive with the rangers to where the rhinos are located.
 Then we gather around our ranger guides who will tell us how to enter the sanctuary safely.
 The rules are no flash photography, no yelling, no running, and always follow the instructions of your guide.
 If the rhino charges you, get behind a tree.

 Trekking clothes include long sleeve shirts, long pants tucked into socks, and sturdy hiking boots.
 Colors should be forest friendly like tan, dark green, brown, or maroon to not spook animals.
 Always avoid navy blue or black in African grasslands to not attract Tetsy flies.
 A wide-brim hat and sunglasses will protect trekkers from the intense equatorial sun.
 A small backpack for cameras, binoculars, water bottles, and rain jacket is recommended for other essentials and will free up your hands during the walk.